Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 Weaknesses

-- ❌ Manual data entry or CSV import
+- ❌ Manual data entry or periodic CSV import

-- ❌ Most people abandon it after 2-3 months
+- ❌ Most people abandon their finance spreadsheet after 2–3 months

 Analysts, engineers, and data nerds who enjoy building spreadsheets.
-Not for normal humans.
+Also useful as a temporary solution while evaluating apps.
+Not sustainable long-term for normal humans.

 Rating: ⭐⭐⭐ (3/5) for Poland — powerful but requires dedication.